24th Conference of the Utopian Studies Society/Europe

 Beyond the legal and political aspects of democratic societies, the organizers of this event encourage the perception of democracy in broader terms as a form of socialization (to use Miguel Abensour’s term).
 Aspects of democratic societies, such as equality, the rule of law, the separation of powers, freedom of expression, commitment to the common good, solidarity, plurality of opinions, respect for the human dignity of the other (especially the political opponent), threats to democratic structures, etc., are among the topics that we believe determine our contemporary discussion of the relationship between democracy and utopia.

-Key topics of the conference are:
+Key topics of the conference were:

 • Democratic structures and utopian social or literary imaginaries